EvictionLab/eviction-lab-website/content/eviction-tracking/new-orleans-la.md

 {{% report_chart id="avg" data="/uploads/neworleans_barchart.csv" %}}

-# Changes in eviction filings
+# Trends in eviction filings

-Eviction filings in New Orleans were near typical levels in January and February of 2020.
-Filings began to fall in March and were at zero in April and May 2020, but have since increased.<sup>1</sup>
+This plot shows monthly eviction filings in New Orleans over the last year.
+Filings are displayed relative to the pre-pandemic average for the same set of months.
+You can toggle the plot to display filing counts and to extend the time frame back to January 2020.<sup>1</sup>

 1. Eviction filing data were collected by [Professor Davida Finger](https://law.loyno.edu/academics/faculty-and-staff-directory/davida-finger) (Loyola University New Orleans College of Law).
 Professor Finger works in partnership with [Jane Place Neighborhood Sustainability Initiative.](https://www.jpnsi.org/evictions) Historical averages are taken from 2019 data.